pozil/spm-plugin/README.md

 # Salesforce Package Manager (SPM) Plugin

+**⚠️ The registry service will be discontinued on Nov 1st 2022 ⚠️**

 A Salesforce CLI plugin for interacting with the unofficial [Salesforce Package Manager (SPM) registry](https://spm-registry.herokuapp.com/).

 In short: this plugin provides a user-friendly way to install Salesforce packages using a package name instead fo the package version ID.<br/>